zahidsyed/learning-nahw-analytically/README.md

 To download the PDF notes, see the latest release on the [project homepage.](https://github.com/zahidsyed/learning-nahw-analytically).
 It will be in the right-side bar (on desktop) or at the bottom (on mobile).

 This is an excerpt from the **Wiki**.
-The full document can be found in the release package.
+The full document can be found in the latest release package.

 ## The elevator pitch